mozilla-l10n/localizer-documentation/misc/l10n_testing.md

 Broken hyperlinks occur in a couple of different ways:
 1) When there are typos in the hyperlink markup, the markup is then exposed to users.
-2) When the hyperlink links to a site that is not obvious by the text it’s linked to (e.g., linking to the wrong support article).
+2) When the hyperlink links to a site that is not obvious by the text it’s linked to (e.g., linking to the wrong support article according to the link`s context).
 These can only be discovered by using the website or software regularly and clicking each hyperlink available to ensure that they take the user to the intended website.

 ## What to do when you find an error while testing